Julia-Immer/synth-in-docker/README.md

 # python-docker-practice
 A very simple practice Dockerfile which starts the python interpreter.

 Soon to become, something else?
-The nemo library seems buggy so may or may not make this a TTS engine.

 ## Build And Run This App